Splash Mid-South is a community-wide, volunteer initiative developed to give more children the opportunity to learn to swim.

 Must have transportation to and from the swim lesson site

-Each year Le Bonheur Children’s Hospital treats about 40 children who drown or almost drown in pools, ponds or other bodies of water.
+Each year Le Bonheur Children’s Hospital treats nearly 40 children who drown or almost drown in pools, ponds or other bodies of water.

 Home swimming pools are the most common site for a drowning to occur for a child between the ages 1 to 4 years, according to Safe Kids USA.